-While there are currently only two U.S. Food and Drug Administration (FDA)-approved drugs to treat the disease, there is a robust sickle cell disease (SCD) drug development pipeline poised to drive demand for SCD clinical trials to a new level, providing a prime opportunity to advance treatment and care of those affected by SCD.
+While there are currently only two U.S. Food and Drug Administration (FDA)-approved drugs to treat sickle cell disease (SCD), there is a robust SCD drug development pipeline poised to drive demand for SCD clinical trials to a new level, providing a prime opportunity to advance treatment and care of those affected by SCD.

 At the same time, there are many challenges in conducting clinical trials for SCD, including a shortage of primary investigators, clinical trial sites, and enrolled patients; lack of access to a centralized data repository; poor coordination among sites; and flawed study designs.
 In addition, the voice of the patient has been largely absent in decisions about clinical trials in SCD, which has led to failures in patient enrollment and support.

-The ASH Research Collaborative (ASH RC) SCD Clinical Trials Network will be launched with a mission of improving outcomes for individuals with SCD by expediting SCD therapy development and facilitating innovation in clinical trial research.
-It will provide the infrastructure for identifying patient cohorts for trials, matching trial sponsors with sites, facilitating recruitment of eligible patients, and ensuring optimally designed trials and an efficient, coordinated approach.
-Through patient engagement and optimized clinical trial execution, the Network will help bring new and more effective therapies to individuals with SCD.
+The ASH Research Collaborative (ASH RC) SCD Clinical Trials Network was launched with a mission of improving outcomes for individuals with SCD by expediting SCD therapy development and facilitating innovation in clinical trial research.
+It provides the infrastructure for identifying patient cohorts for trials, matching trial sponsors with sites, facilitating recruitment of eligible patients, and ensuring optimally designed trials and an efficient, coordinated approach.
+Through patient engagement and optimized clinical trial execution, the Network is helping to bring new and more effective therapies to individuals with SCD.